A Simple Tablescape for Thanksgiving

-Our Rustic Thanksgiving Tablescape this year combines natural elements in a simple table setting.
-My focus is usually the food for Thanksgiving so I want my table setting to be simple but warm.
+Our Tablescape for Thanksgiving this year combines natural elements in a simple table setting.
+My focus is usually the food for Thanksgiving so I want my table setting to be simple yet warm.

 You can see the reflection of the glasses in the glass top table.
 I decided to leave the Fall leaf pattern amber tablecloth under the glass this year.
 There is something about pairing glass and natural fibers which appeals to me for some reason.

 This cute little turkey was a last minute addition.
 I found him on clearance last year and he is actually a place card holder which is not how I am using him.
 He does not stand out and might even be hard to spot among the colors of my centerpiece but isn’t the addition of a turkey quite fitting on a Thanksgiving table?

 My plate stack is super simple.
 A bronze leaf shaped place mat is topped with a burlap charger which matches the burlap runner underneath the centerpiece.
 Only one dish is used for this setting because I loved it too much to pair it with anything or top it and hide the pattern.

 The dishes are Royal Stafford made in England but I found them at a bargain price at my Bealls store.
 My favorite thing about these dishes is the acorns attached to the oak leaves on the rim pattern.

 Cloth Napkins for the Thanksgiving Table

 My napkins are a linen look cotton fabric which began a little too white for me so I tea stained them to be a closer match to the dishes.
 Folding cloth napkins into pretty patterns is one of my favorite things.
 I think it is an easy way to add a special touch for your guests to enjoy and make them feel special.
 Thanks to You Tube for all the easy to follow videos!